RACCOON CREEK

 The First grist mill on Raccoon by Adam Ricabaugh in 1803, but was soon sold to Nehemiah Wood who attached to it a sawmill.
 Carding machine and fulling mill for dressing cloth.
 It was built at Adamsville.
 Nehemiah Wood in 1806, one mile and a half below Cora in Perry Township, build the second mill on Raccoon.
 Enoch McNeal at Vinton built the third mill in 1815.
 Almost all the mills have sawmills attached.
 Raccoon Valley, being heavily timbered with valuable timber from its source to its mouth, by the years of 1845, mils had been built wherever a site could be found.
 There were thirteen mills in Gallia County on this stream.
 The timber was sawed into lumber and built into rafts and floated down the creek to the Ohio and down the Ohio to Cincinnati.

-The sawmills on Raccoon belong to past history; as the timber close to the stream has been all sawed and shipped.
 Of the gristmills, some have put in modern machinery, some have stopped and others are still running as they were twenty years ago.

 The whole number of mills on the barge stream, run by water power is about twenty-one.
 Eleven in Gallia County and about ten in Vinton and Athens Counties and about six on the small stream.
 There are two in Gallia, three in Jackson and one in Vinton County.
 All of the later have stopped running.